Borrowing during vacations

 If you are concerned that you may be unable to return an item during a vacation period we recommend that you do not borrow it.

 Standard loans are available to borrow during vacation periods but can be reserved by other Library users.
 If you do borrow a standard loan item remember to renew it.
 Check your library account regularly to make sure none of your items become overdue during the holiday period.
+3 day loan items will become standard loan items for the summer vacation at the Bill Bryson Library and Queen's Campus Library.

 - Items borrowed by undergraduates for use during any of the University vacations may be due for return before the start of the next term.